AWGL/SMP2/README.md

 necessary to import the SMP2 app.

-### Changes to the script required for initial set up
+### Changes to the script that may be required for initial set up
   * Check that the fastqs are located in the location in the $FASTQFOLDER variable and check that the $CONFIG variable is set to the name of the correct config file for use of the SMP2 v2 app.

-  * Ensure that the $APPID variable is set to the correct application id for the imported version of the SMP2 v2 app currently in use.
+  * Ensure that the -app--version is the correct version of the SMP2 app for this analysis (within the launchApp function).

 ### Instructions for manually launching the script